 top of page

 Whole Life, IUL, VUL, etc., is it all just a factor of investment risk tolerance?
-NO!
+No!

 I've been meaning to shed light on this for quite some time because most consumers, let alone most agents, don't necessarily factor in ALL the risks within a life insurance policy's design when presenting it to a client.